dbarasti/go-monitor-ipfs/README.md

 # ipfs-monitoring
-Application to monitor particular metrics of a IPFS node.
+Application to monitor and create reports with graphs for several metrics of an IPFS node.

-This is a fresh work is in progress.
+This is a fresh work in progress.
 A proper README will be soon available

 ## requirements